Swimminschrage/neo4j_test/README.md

 This gem also provides rspec hooks for tests that require Neo4j without requiring the server to be started for all of your tests.

+By default, the gem will download and run the "Community-2.2.0" version of Neo4j, see below for changing the edition used.

 ## Writing tests that use Neo4jTestServer

 In `spec_helper.rb`